These resources will likely be useful to you in generating, developing, refining, and revising your written work at St. Edward’s (and beyond).

 - “Complicate, Clarify, Extend, Illustrate: key moves in academic writing” by Chris Werry (Excellent overview of the ways in which writers create a space for their own projects, with starter phrases and examples.)

 - John Morley’s Academic Phrasebank is a useful compendium of standard moves that academic writers make for particular explanatory, argumentative, or rhetorical purposes.
-It even offers useful starter formulas, for when you get stuck and just need to get a first version of a move written that you can then refine it.
-Here is a PDF of an earlier edition, a link to Morley’s website, and a link to where you can buy an updated edition.
-The PDF is long, but is searchable with the Cntrl/Cmd-F function and the website is broken down by types of moves.
+It even offers useful starter formulas, for when you get stuck and just need to get a first version of a move written that you can then refine.
+Here is a link to Morley’s website.

 - NB: Morely uses UK spelling and Britishisms that you’ll have to modify in US writing situations.

 The green words and phrases are particularly suggestive and transferable in helping you to generate your own ideas and approach.
 It doesn’t matter that you are probably not familiar with the specific subject matter of the articles from which I took these examples; what matters is that you start to see the inventive possibilities in particular knowable moves.
 I have examples from different fields because a) the rhetorical moves are similar and b) I have taught the Honors Thesis Prep course, which has students from every school at St. Edward’s.
 WRIT students will likely find the Humanities examples more germane, but should not shut their eyes to the similar rhetorical tasks in writing in any discipline.